lucasmsouza24/machine-learning/statistics/variation-and-standard-deviation.md

 # Population vs Sample

-If you're working with a sample of data instead of an entire data ser (the entire population).
+If you're working with a sample of data instead of an entire data set (the entire population).
 Then you want to use the "sample variance" instead of the "population variance"

 For N samples, you just divide the squared variances by N-1 instead of N. So, in our example, we computed the population variance like this: